There's a voice in my head that drives my heel,

-- Long-Runner Line-up: Two of the current four were the founding members in '61, Hay joined in '68, and Zuiderwijk joined in '70, giving them a stable lineup lasting for over four decades.
+- Long-Runner Line-up: Two of the current four were the founding members in '61, Hay joined in '67, and Zuiderwijk joined in '70, giving them a stable lineup lasting a half-century.

-- Actually, the group had multiple other members in the '70s and '80s, and were even a seven-piece at one point.
-Despite this, the group still has remained the same for 30 years, anyway.
+- Actually, the group had multiple other members in the '60s, '70s, and '80s, and were even a seven-piece at one point.
+Despite this, the group still has remained the same since 1986, anyway.